GIMP Developer Site now have improved navigation!

 3. When the GIMP app has no GUI i.e. in batch mode: shows as text in the terminal where GIMP batch mode was started.

-A script calling gimp-message never shows a dialog.
-A user does NOT need to acknowledge a gimp-message.
+Aside from temporary debugging, a user does NOT need to acknowledge a gimp-message.

-Because the user may miss seeing it, a script should not call gimp-message for a condition the user should know about.
+Because the user may miss seeing it, a script should not call gimp-message alone for a condition the user should know about (e.g. an error).

 The display function